 Monash eVigilation is Monash's own online supervision platform.
 You'll be supervised by a trained Monash staff member.

-Visit off-campus exams to watch the online supervision videos to see how it works.
-Then, for step-by-step instructions, see eExams with online supervision.
+Visit eExams with online supervision to watch the online supervision videos to see how it works and step-by-step instructions

 If you have checked the troubleshooting guide and you still need IT support for your eExams, call the Monash Malaysia eExams Support Hotline on +603 55145600